Twelve things to check before you sign your letter of appointment.

-These are the ten things to check before you sign your letter of appointment:
+These are the twelve things to check before you sign your letter of appointment:

 - Is there a restraint of trade and exactly what does it mean if you resign and work for a competing company?
 (Where else are you going to be able to use your skills).

 - Does it have a clause requiring that you compensate the employer for the cost of your recruitment if you leave before the end of a determined period.
 (This is illegal).

 - What are the terms of the probation clause?
 Do they seem reasonable?

 - What is the disciplinary code and the terms of dismissal?
 (Many letters still have a 24 hour notice period in the first month.
 The minimum notice period in the BCEA is 7 days).

 - What does the letter say about the right to search, test for drugs or undergo polygraph testing?

 - Does it have a clause requiring that, should you have a dispute with the Company, you have to pay for private arbitration?
 (Effectively preventing you from approaching the CCMA).

 - Do you fully understand the bonus and/or commission clauses?

 - Does the letter prevent you from having other sources of income?
 Do you have to get written permission for any business interests you may have outside of your full-time job?